otaviogaiao/my-reads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Running this project

+In order to run this project, you need to have NPM or YARN installed on your machine.
+Download the project, open the terminal and go to the project's folder.
+Then run npm install or yarn install.
+Once all dependencies finish downloading, just type npm start or yarn start.
+Done, the webpage should open automatically.